-- Long term investments are for those people who want to make money but avoid huge losses.
-You could earn a decent return by reinvesting your dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. and leaving your money In the market for long term.
+- Long-term investments are for those people who want to make money but avoid huge losses.
+You could earn a decent return by reinvesting your dividendsDividendsDividends refer to the portion of business earnings paid to the shareholders as gratitude for investing in the company’s equity. and leaving your money in the market for the long term.

-What should you do- Trading or Investing?
+What should you do Trading or Investing?

-Try answering the following questions for yourself and you could probably know if trading is the thing for you or investing.
+Try answering the following questions for yourself, and you could probably know if trading is the thing for you or investing.

 Regardless of which one of them is a better strategy, you should pick one or the other and stick to it.

-If we have to summarize the entire discussion we are had on trading vs investing, traders are the ones that take advantage of the market conditions to enter or exit their positions on stocks over a short period of time, taking smaller but much more returns, whereas investors strive for larger returns over a long-drawn-out period by buying and holding stocksBuying And Holding StocksThe term "buy and hold" refers to an investor's investment strategy in which they hold securities for a long period of time, ignoring the ups and downs in market price during a short period of time..
+Suppose we have to summarize the entire discussion on trading vs. investing.
+In that case, traders are the ones that take advantage of the market conditions to enter or exit their positions on stocks over a short period, taking smaller but much more returns.
+In contrast, investors strive for larger returns over a long-drawn-out period by buying and holding stocksBuying And Holding StocksThe term "buy and hold" refers to an investor's investment strategy in which they hold securities for a long period of time, ignoring the ups and downs in market price during a short period of time..